millipedes/arterm/README.md

 argument being the path to the quote text file and the second argument being the path to the art file.

-The quote file is unique in that the program can read a file with multiple quote and it, as currently configured, will pick one at random to display.
-To do this, each quote needs to be separated by a delimiter.
+The program can read a file with multiple quotes and will pick one at random to display.
+To work with the program, each quote needs to be separated by a delimiter.
 This delimiter is be found and set in `src/include/constants_macros.h` under the variable QUOTE_DELIM.
 Notice that the delimiter ends with a new line character (as it is currently set up, delimiters need to be on their own line).
-As it is currently set up, the quotes are separated by "--\n", i.e.:
+By default the quotes are separated by "--\n", i.e.:
 ```
 quote 1
 --